zulucmd/zulu/user_guide.md

 	cfgFile     string
 	userLicense string

-	rootCmd = &cobra.Command{
+	rootCmd = &zulu.Command{
-		Use:   "cobra",
+		Use:   "zulu",
-		Short: "A generator for Cobra based Applications",
+		Short: "A generator for Zulu based Applications",
-		Long: `Cobra is a CLI library for Go that empowers applications.
+		Long: `Zulu is a CLI library for Go that empowers applications.
-This application is a tool to generate the needed files to quickly create a Cobra application.`,
+This application is a tool to generate the needed files to quickly create a Zulu application.`,
 	}
 )